Montréal celebrates food all year round

 A weekend-long festival that brings together some of the city’s finest restaurants and bars to celebrate our all-time favourite bivalve mollusc, the oyster.

-In collaboration with the SAT (Society for Arts and Technology), the Omnivore World Tour returns every year in the month of August to discuss and demonstrate trends and innovative techniques by world-renowned chefs.
+In collaboration with the SAT (Society for Arts and Technology), the Omnivore World Tour visits Montreal for a multi-day symposium consisting of discussions and cooking demonstrations by both local and world-renowned chefs.

 YUL EAT (Annually in September)